Login Registrieren

 Take a walk

-There are plenty of places to take a walk in Toulouse which offer lots to see or a peaceful setting for you to enjoy.
-Walking along the Pont Neuf, the city’s oldest bridge, is a great place to start as it boasts amazing views and you can choose to cycle across it if you would rather explore on two wheels.
-The bridge links the Old Town with the Place-St-Cyprien, and it is illuminated different colours at night creating a wonderful spectacle.
+There are plenty of places to go in Toulouse to take a walk which offer lots to see or a peaceful setting for you to enjoy.
+Walking along the Pont Neuf, the city’s oldest bridge, is a great place to start as it boasts amazing views and you can choose to cycle across it if you would rather explore it on two wheels.
+With P&O Ferries this can be made even easier as we allow you to travel with your bike so you can have endless fun on multiple bike rides to explore all the fun things to do in Toulouse for free.
+The bridge links the Old Town with the Place-St-Cyprien, and it is illuminated with different colours at night creating a wonderful spectacle.

 Those looking for peace and quiet will love visiting the Convent des Jacobins which was built in 1229 and is a stunning example of gothic architecture.
 With its light and airy interior and small garden in the centre of the cloister, you’ll find that this is the ideal place to walk around when you need a bit of serenity.